 Vitamin C intake (via diet or supplements) may decrease the risk of cardiovascular disease by about 25%, according to a 2004 analysis published in The American Journal of Clinical Nutrition . ( Source 5 )

 Any form of vitamin C supplement improves endothelial function, as well as ejection fraction. ( Source 6 )

 Endothelial function involves the contraction and relaxation of blood vessels, enzymatic release to manage blood clotting, immunity, and platelet adhesion.
 Ejection fraction defines “the percentage of blood that is pumped (or ejected) out of the ventricles” when the heart contracts on every beat.

 After a stroke or heart attack, it’s important to heal the tissues damaged by the lack of oxygen.
-Once blood flow is restored, the reoxygenation of previously oxygen-deprived cells leads to damage to tissues called reperfusion, accompanied by “excessive generation of free radicals”. ( Source 7)
+Once blood flow is restored, the reoxygenation of previously oxygen-deprived cells leads to dtissue damage called "reperfusion injury" which is accompanied by “excessive generation of free radicals”. ( Source 7)

-Vitamin C is a potent antioxidant that can counteract and neutralize the oxidative stress caused by reperfusion when delivered intravenously. ( Source 8 )
+When delivered intravenously, vitamin C is a potent antioxidant that can counteract and neutralize free radicals that cause the oxidative stress caused by reperfusion. ( Source 8 )

 In one animal study, liposomal vitamin C prevented brain tissue damage from reperfusion when administered before blood flow was restricted. ( Source 9 )

 Although blood levels achieved by IV infused vitamin C are much higher than liposomal vitamin C, one study observed that liposomal vitamin C was nearly as effective as IV vitamin C at preventing tissue damage during reperfusion.
 The research was conducted in 11 subjects who had temporary obstruction of blood flow to their arms blood flow by tourniquet. ( Source 4 )